• Skip to primary navigation

 • I used natural pink sea salt rather than bleached and refined conventional table salt.

 • I reduced the total amount of sugar!
 You can use as little of sugar as you want as these.
+I chose to use maple syrup instead of regular sugar.
+I've also used honey and they come out great!

 • And finally, I used natural red food dye that is colored with beets!

-That's it, pink meringue cookies only take a couple simple ingredients that you probably already have!
+That's it, healthy meringue cookies only take a couple simple ingredients that you probably already have!
 And if you don't have a piping bag, just cut a hole in the side of any food storage bag.

 USE FRESH EGGS!
 Fresh eggs are crucial to get perfect stiff peaks!